Frequently asked questions for incoming students

-- food: £40 to £80 – you can eat relatively cheaply as long as you do not eat out a lot
+- food – £40 to £80 – you can eat relatively cheaply as long as you don't always eat out or get takeaways

-- personal (telephone, sport, entertainment, laundry): £75 to £100.
-Again, it depends on you, if you are going to gigs and football matches all the time, you will probably spend more!
+- personal – (telephone, sport, entertainment, laundry) usually around £75 to £100.
+Again, it depends on your social activites as this will probably vary

-Students say that they spend around £3,500 to £4,500 pounds (including accommodation) in a semester, but it varies a lot from person to person.
-London can be really cheap!
-There is a lot to see and do that is absolutely free, see Time Out London and VisitLondon for ideas.
-The costs start adding up when you want to travel a lot in the UK or Europe, or go to lots of special events – the opportunities for fun are endless so it is really up to you to work out your budget in advance – and stick to it!
+Our accommodation is £4300 for the semester so add your food, travel and incidentals to that.
+London can be really cheap – there is a lot to see and do that is absolutely free, see Time Out London and VisitLondon for ideas.
+The costs start adding up when you want to travel a lot in the UK or Europe, or go to lots of special events.
+The opportunities for fun are endless so it is really up to you to work out your budget in advance and stick to it!

-If you are staying less than six months, you will not be able to open a UK bank account, so you will only be able to consider this if you are studying for a full year.
-If you want to open an account you should visit a varity of banks and see what they require and what they can offer you.
-You will normally only need a basic bank account which allows you to withdraw money with a cash card but does not offer overdraft facilities or a cheque book.
+You'll only be able to open a bank account if you are studying for a full year, so you will not be able to open an account if you are staying for one semester.
+If you want to open an account you should visit a variety of banks and see what they require and what they can offer you.
+You'll normally only need a basic bank account, which allows you to withdraw money with a cash card but does not offer overdraft facilities or a cheque book.
+A bank letter, which shows your address in London and that you are a student can be obtained from your School Office.

 London is a safe place to visit.
 By international standards, Britain as a whole has low rates of street crime and violence, but in any big city it is worth taking a few simple safety precautions:

-- Keep your personal belongings close to you and keep expensive items out of sight, particularly in bars and restaurants.
-Try not to carry too many valuables.
+- keep your personal belongings close to you and keep expensive items out of sight, particularly in bars and restaurants, and try not to carry too many valuables

-We strongly recommend that you take out both medical (see below) and personal belongings insurance for the duration of your study abroad period.
-This will ensure you get any medical treatment you require and will also protect you should your luggage go missing, your laptop be lost or your wallet get stolen.
+We strongly recommend that you take out both medical (see below) and personal belongings insurance for the duration of your study abroad period (one travel insurance policy should cover both).
+This will ensure you get any medical treatment you require and will also protect you should your luggage go missing, your laptop get lost or your wallet get stolen.
 Make sure you keep the documents safe and know how to claim.

-Medical services are widely available, but free healthcare under the National Health Service (NHS) is only available for UK residents and EU nationals.
+Medical services are widely available, but free healthcare under the National Health Service (NHS) is only available for UK residents and those on a PBS (Points Based System) visa.
 Short-term visitors (under six months) will be charged for all but emergency treatment.

 We strongly advise that you consult your medical insurance provider to see if your policy covers you overseas and if it covers emergency expenses such as evacuation/repatriation.
 If you do not already have overseas medical insurance coverage, you should purchase this for your period of study in the UK.

-If you are here for only one semester you will not be able to register with a doctor.
-You can find a walk-in clinic on the NHS website.
-These clinics allow you to turn up and wait to see a doctor or nurse, and then pay on the spot.
+If you are here for only one semester you'll not be able to register with a doctor.
+You can find an NHS walk-in clinic as these clinics allow you to turn up and wait to see a doctor or nurse, and then pay on the spot.

-The biggest pharmacy chain is Boots, which has branches all over London.
-There are also numerous smaller pharmacies where you can buy basic medication such as painkillers in most supermarkets.
+The biggest pharmacy chain is Boots, which has branches all over the country.
+There are also numerous smaller pharmacies such as Superdrug and Lloyds Chemist where you can buy basic medication such as painkillers, and supermarkets also have a medical supplies aisle.

-There is an extensive network of underground and overground trains as well as buses and trams in London.
+There's an extensive network of underground and overground trains as well as buses and trams in London.
 These are all maintained and run by Transport for London and are safe and convenient.
-We recommend you get a Student Oyster card, which provides the best value for money for getting around town.
+We recommend that, once you are enrolled, you get a Student Oyster card, which provides the best value for money for getting around town.

-You can apply to Transport for London online for a Student Oyster card once you are fully enrolled as a student of London Metropolitan University.
+You can apply to Transport for London online for a Student Oyster card once you are fully enrolled as a student of London Met.
 You will enrol during orientation week so you cannot apply for your Student Oyster card until you get to London.
-Because it will take a couple of weeks to receive the card once you have applied we recommend that you get a standard adult oyster card as soon as you arrive in London to allow you to start saving money straight away.
+It costs £20 for the card but you get a 30% discount on weekly or monthly travelcards (not single fares).
+Because it will take a couple of weeks to receive the card once you have applied we recommend that you get a standard adult Oyster card as soon as you arrive in London to allow you to start saving money straight away.
 Either use pay-as-you-go (cheaper than cash) or buy a seven-day travelcard for your Oyster card.
+You can pick up a standard Oyster card at any underground station for £5.

 You may be able to use your own mobile phone if it has roaming enabled – you can check this with your provider.
 However, this can be expensive.
 We recommend getting a UK mobile – you can get a pay-as-you-go phone and a sim card.
-There are many network providers with high street shops or you can visit stores such as Carphone Warehouse, also on the high street, where you can purchase phones from a variety of brands and networks.
+There are many high street shops such as Currys, EE and Vodafone, and Tesco supermarket has Tesco mobile shops inside their larger stores where you can purchase phones and sim cards.

 Alternatively, you can get an international calling card from a newsagent for cheap call rates.
 Outward international dialling codes from the UK can be found in the British Telecom phonebook.
-Eg to dial the USA from the UK, dial 001.
-To call the UK from the USA dial 011 44.
-To call Germany from the UK dial 0049, to call the UK from Germany dial 0044.
+For example, to call the USA from the UK, dial 001.
+To call the UK from the USA, dial 011 44.
+To call Germany from the UK dial 0049, to call the UK from Germany, dial 0044.
 The first 0 of the number should then be dropped (except when calling Italy).

 The voltage used in Britain is 240 volts AC at 50HZ.
 Most power sockets are designed for standard three-pin square plugs.

-Of course it is up to you but it is simple and cheap to buy these things here, so we normally recommend that you save yourself the trouble of carrying them over.
+It's up to you, but it's simple and cheap to buy these things here.
+We normally recommend that you save yourself the trouble of carrying them over.

-Yes, our careers service, located on the mezzanine floor of our Learning Centre, can help with everything from finding a part-time job or volunteering opportunity to brushing up your CV and helping you plan what to do after you graduate.
-If you are a non-EU student you cannot work or volunteer unless you have a Tier 4 visa.
+Our careers service, located on the first floor of the Tower Building (Holloway Campus), can help with everything from finding a part-time job or volunteering opportunity to brushing up your CV and helping you plan what to do after you graduate.
+However, you can only work or volunteer if you have a Student visa – you cannot work on a Visitor visa.

 Your timetable will be available to view once you have enrolled during orientation week.
 Up to this point we will regularly check module registrations submitted to us and contact you if there are any problems.
 If we do not contact you, this means we are registering you for your first choice modules.
 Please ensure that your modules have been accepted for transfer to your home university.